cionz0/verbump-js/README.md

 ## 📝 Changelog Generation

-The tool can generate meaningful changelogs from your git commits:
+The tool can generate meaningful changelogs from your git commits with commit hash and author information:

 ### 🚀 Basic Usage
 ```bash